Cockett History, Family Crest & Coats of Arms

 The surname Cockett was first found in Norfolk where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

-Important Dates for the Cockett family
+Early History of the Cockett family

 This web page shows only a small excerpt of our Cockett research.
 Another 98 words (7 lines of text) covering the years 1631 and 1676 are included under the topic Early Cockett History in all our PDF Extended History products and printed products wherever possible.